How do you create a ribosomal frameshift in a CDS?

 In Sequence view, or Map view, select the CDS, start codon to stop codon, then click Features → Add Feature.

-Enter a name for the feature, set the Type to CDS, and check the option to "Translate this feature".
+Enter a name for the feature, set the Type to CDS, and check the option to "Translate this feature in Sequence view".

 Click Split Feature to segment the feature into two parts.